 In addition to the Request for Hearing form, you should also include all necessary documentation, including the Substance Abuse Evaluation form.
-Furthermore, if you’re petitioning the Michigan SOS Driver Assessment and Appeal Division due to an alcohol- or drug-related offense, you may need the following documentation:
+Furthermore, if you’re petitioning the Office of Hearings and Administrative Oversight section of Michigan Secretary of State due to an alcohol- or drug-related offense, you may need the following documentation:

 - A laboratory report from a 10-panel urinalysis drug screen

 - Documentation of sobriety that includes three to six notarized testimonial letters (or three to six witnesses at your hearing) that testify as to your sobriety.
 These letters should contain the following information: